symfony/symfony-docs/components/yaml.rst

 Parsing and Dumping Objects as Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.2
-    Support for parsing and dumping objects as maps was introduced in Symfony 3.2.

 You can dump objects as Yaml maps by using the ``DUMP_OBJECT_AS_MAP`` flag::

     $object = new \stdClass();